hydroserver2/hydroserver/docs/guide/introduction.md

 [Getting Started Guide](getting-started.md)

 If you'd like to read some more about our system, feel free to skip around the documentation as most of the sections are fairly self-contained.
-We recommend starting with the [SensorThings API](/api/sensor-things-api.md) which will explain more about HydroServer's architecture then moving on to the other major parts of HydroServer listed at the beginning of this page
+We recommend starting with the [SensorThings Overview](/guide/sensor-things.md) which will explain more about HydroServer's architecture, then moving on to the other major parts of HydroServer listed at the beginning of this page